-Licensing Authority

-- The Gambling Commission - The Chief of Police for Cambridgeshire - The Cambridgeshire Fire and Rescue Authority - South Cambridgeshire District Council Planning Authority - South Cambridgeshire District Council Health and Environmental Services - County Council Children's Services (Safeguarding and Standards Unit) - HM Revenue and Customs - Any other person prescribed in regulations to be prescribed by the Secretary of State.
+- Licensing Authority - The Gambling Commission - The Chief of Police for Cambridgeshire - The Cambridgeshire Fire and Rescue Authority - South Cambridgeshire District Council Planning Authority - South Cambridgeshire District Council Health and Environmental Services - County Council Children's Services (Safeguarding and Standards Unit) - HM Revenue and Customs - any other person prescribed in regulations by the Secretary of State.

-5. Interested parties
+4. Interested parties